Archive

 For the gravy:

-2. In a shallow bowl, combine flour, 1 teaspoon salt and 1 teaspoon pepper, onion and garlic seasoning, paprika, baking soda, and baking powder.
+In a shallow bowl, combine flour, 1 tsp. salt, 1 tsp. pepper, garlic powder, onion powder, paprika, baking soda, and baking powder.

-4. Dredge cube steaks in the flour mixture, shaking off excess.
+Dredge cube steaks in the flour mixture, shaking off excess.
 Then dredge steaks in the buttermilk mixture, shaking off excess.
-Then dredge in flour mixture one last time.
+Then dredge in flour mixture again.

-5. Preheat oven to 225 degrees, or the warming setting.
+Preheat oven to 225 degrees F, or the warming setting.

 Did you make this recipe?